EliuX/MEGAcmd4J/README.md

 `mega-login --help`.
 * Logout: Close the current session.
 * Put: Upload content to the cloud.
 See more using `mega-put --help`.
+* WhoAmI: Returns the username of the current session.
+See more using `mega-whoami --help`.

 ##System requirements
 * Install [MEGAcmd][megacmd].
 Available packages for MEGAcmd in all supported